About the Program

-The new graduate program builds on existing strengths of the School of Pharmacy and the School of Public Health, particularly in health economics, epidemiology and pharmacoepidemiology, biostatistics, collaborative health care, comparative effectiveness and U.S. health care policy.
-The program also benefits from resources across Rutgers, most notably the Center for Health Services Research on Pharmacotherapy, Chronic Disease Management, and Outcomes at the Institute for Health, Health Policy, and Aging Research, a university wide multidisciplinary research enterprise.
+This cross-disciplinary graduate program builds on existing strengths of the School of Pharmacy and the School of Public Health, particularly in health economics, epidemiology and pharmacoepidemiology, biostatistics, collaborative health care, comparative effectiveness and U.S. health care policy.
+The program also benefits from resources across Rutgers, most notably the Center for PharmacoEpidemiology and Treatment Science (PETS) and the Institute for Health, Health Policy, and Aging Research, a university wide multidisciplinary research enterprise.

-This program is intended primarily for those who are seeking a rigorous, multidisciplinary graduate program in Health Outcomes, Policy and Economics who may be:
+This program is intended primarily for those who are seeking a rigorous, multidisciplinary graduate program in Health Outcomes, Policy and Economics such as:

 - Professionals working within healthcare settings, biopharmaceutical companies, healthcare plans or healthcare management companies, academic organizations

 - Professionals and analysts working in provider and payer systems

 - Individuals working in public health and government or regulatory positions at the local, state, or federal level